Cycling with Tour de France winner Cadel Evans

-As it happened a bike with my name on it had been set up, albeit was a bit too big for me, but nethertheless, I was now riding and wouldn’t look out of place trying to keep up on a folding bike.
-Although Cadel did jibe that I was the only one wearing trainers (I didn’t think I’d need my SPDs) and that I was sporting a very retro, circa mid 1990s Banesto top … before swapping to a better looking L’Alpe d’Huez one.
+As it happened a bike with my name on it had been set up, albeit was a bit too big for me.
+But nethertheless, I was now riding and wouldn’t look out of place trying to keep up on a folding bike.
+Although Cadel did jibe that I was the only one wearing trainers (I didn’t think I’d need my SPDs) and that I was sporting a very retro, circa mid 1990s Banesto top.
+I later tool it off to expose a better looking L’Alpe d’Huez one.

 Once everybody had arrived, had tried out their bikes and supped a cup of wake-up coffee we were all set to go and headed off into the East London commuter traffic.
 After a few detours due to the group getting split up at various traffic lights we took a route down some graffitted canalpaths, close to the notoriously dangerous Bow roundabout.
 Here we decided wisely to hop off our bikes and use the pedestrian crossing.

 Soon after we arrived safely at the Olympic Park.
 It was just before this, sandwiched between the pavement and the stationary traffic that a young lad on his road bike pulled up alongside us.
 Wanting to “share the wealth” I acknowledged that it looked like he was a cycling fan, and that he should see if he could recognise the guy in front of us.
 He instantly said “Cadel Evans?” and so I gestured for him to roll over and say a quick “hello”, which he did, so I hope that made his day that morning too.